ckb-next/ckb-next/README.md

 In a terminal shell, you can do this with e.g. `echo foo > /dev/input/ckb1/cmd`.
 Programmatically, you can open and write them as regular files.
 When programming, you must append a newline character and flush the output before your command(s) will actually be read.

 The `device` command, followed by the keyboard's serial number, specifies which keyboard to control.
 It is only required when issuing commands to `ckb0` or when controlling a keyboard that is not plugged in.
 In all other cases, the device is inferred from the control path.
-Additionally, the following commands may be issued to `ckb0` without any device: `layout`, `notifyon`, and `notifyoff`.
+Additionally, the following commands may be issued to `ckb0` without any device: `layout`, `fps`, `notifyon`, and `notifyoff`.
 See below for documentation.

 Keyboard layout
 ---------------